 Line-employees are permitted to trade shifts if the following conditions are met:

-You must ensure NFPD will not incur any additional expense as a result of the proposed shift trade, including overtime.

-Your shift trade must be approved in advance in via email or writing by the Chief or Designee.
-You must submit a completed shift trade request to the Chief or Designee before the proposed shift trade.
+Your shift trade must be approved in advance by the Chief or Designee and recorded in the Districts time tracking app.

 A proposed shift trade shall not result in any line-employee working more than 72 hours consecutively.